huaminghuangtw/Evergreen-Notes/Permanent-Notes/how-to-ask-good-and-right-questions.md

 帶著答案去問問題 (To avoid [The XY Problem](https://sketchplanations.com/the-xy-problem) [^1])

-* Weave what you've learned into an informed question.
+* Weave what you’ve learned into an informed question.
 * Always include information about a broader picture along with any attempted solution.

 **Socratic Questioning (The Socratic Method)** is a simple process of asking and answering questions that stimulate critical thinking to expose and vet underlying assumptions and logic.

 [^1]: Avoid focusing on the attempted solution, rather than the actual problem.
-People don't want a faster horse.
+People don’t want a faster horse.
 They want to get to their destination faster.